 Some links on this page have been colour coded to make it easier to find the information you need:

-Many muscular and joint conditions will improve without any specific actions within a short period.
-However, in addition, to the self-care information on exercises for many conditions covered in the frequently asked questions below, you are also able to get advice and simple treatments from your local pharmacist.
-If your symptoms do not improve with self-care, you can also now self-refer yourself, if available, to your primary care network physiotherapist attached to your practice.
+In addition, to the self-care information on exercises for many common conditions covered in the frequently asked questions below, you are also able to get advice and simple treatments from your local pharmacist.
 You can also self-refer to an NHS podiatrist for feet problems (providing you meet their referral criteria).
 For longer physiotherapy sessions and very regular podiatry sessions some people are referring themselves privately.
 All of this is explained in more detail below.

 Advice and support from a pharmacist